We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - are breastfeeding

-You shouldn’t use lemongrass as a complementary therapy or in place of your regular treatment for any condition unless under your doctor’s supervision.
+You shouldn’t use lemongrass as a complementary therapy or in place of your regular treatment for any condition, unless under your doctor’s guidance and supervision.

 Some research has shown that lemongrass essential oil has powerful antioxidant, anti-inflammatory, antifungal, and astringent abilities.
 Still, more studies are needed on humans before it can be recommended as a mainstream treatment.